grill-lab/grill-lab.github.io/openings.md

 subtitle:
 ---

+### <span style="color:red">New:</span> Research Assistant
+We're [hiring for a Research Assistant](../researchassistant.md) to work on an Amazon funded project on knowledge-grounded conversational assistants.

 ### Research staff
 We currently have multiple open positions for talented researchers in a growing group:
  - Research Assistants